reyestech/Openvas/README.md

 ## Reflection

 This project provided us with valuable hands-on experience in vulnerability management, from initial scanner setup to remediation and verification.
-It deepened my understanding of how authenticated vs. unauthenticated scans differ in accuracy and scope, and reinforced the importance of credentialed access when assessing real-world risks.
+It deepened my understanding of the differences between authenticated and unauthenticated scans in terms of accuracy and scope, and reinforced the importance of credentialed access when assessing real-world risks.

-OpenVAS was the second vulnerability management suite we’ve worked with, following Tenable Nessus.
+OpenVAS was the second vulnerability management suite we've worked with, following Tenable Nessus.
 Each tool has broadened my technical perspective and sharpened my ability to evaluate system exposures across different environments.
 Looking ahead, I plan to build out additional labs, including:
 A Qualys Vulnerability Management environment for enterprise-level comparisons A refreshed Tenable Nessus lab with new threat scenarios